 You must have successfully completed the ABCP qualifying exam, paid the application fee and been granted the ABCP credential.

-Complete the online application, including writing two essays for each of five Professional Practices.
+Complete the online application, ...including writing 750 words for each of five Professional Practices.

-Once you have completed the full application, you will be prompted to pay the application fee before you can submit the form.
+STEP 3: Once you have completed the full application, you will be prompted to pay the application fee before you can submit the form.